Parliament: Spain

 Although there are documented councils held in 873, 1020, 1050 and 1063, there was no representation of commoners.
 What is considered to be the first parliament, the Cortes of León, was held in the Kingdom of León in 1188.
 According to the UNESCO, the Decreta of Leon of 1188 is the oldest documentary manifestation of the European parliamentary system.
 In addition, UNESCO granted the 1188 Cortes of Alfonso IX the title of "Memory of the World" and the city of Leon has been recognized as the "Cradle of Parliamentarism".

-After coming to power, King Alfonso IX, facing an attack by his two neighbors, Castile and Portugal, decided to summon his royal council (curia regis).
+After coming to power, King Alfonso IX, facing an attack by his two neighbours, Castile and Portugal, decided to summon his royal council (curia regis).
 This was a medieval organization composed of aristocrats and bishops but because of the seriousness of the situation and the need to maximize political support, Alfonso IX took the decision to also call the representatives of the urban middle class from the most important cities of the kingdom to the assembly.
 León's Cortes dealt with matters like the right to private property, the inviolability of domicile, the right to appeal to justice opposite the King and the obligation of the King to consult the Cortes before entering a war.
 Prelates, nobles, and commoners met separately in the three estates of the Cortes.
 In this meeting, new laws were approved to protect commoners against the arbitrarities of nobles, prelates, and the king.
 This important set of laws is known as the Carta Magna Leonesa.

 Following this event, new Cortes would appear in the other different territories that would make up Spain: Principality of Catalonia in 1192, the Kingdom of Castile in 1250, Kingdom of Aragon in 1274, Kingdom of Valencia in 1283 and Kingdom of Navarre in 1300.
+In 1283, presided over by king Peter II (III of Aragon), the General Court of Catalonia became the first parliamentary body in Europe with officially recognized co-legislative power (alongside the monarch), beyond the custom.